Compensation

 MINIMUM QUALIFICATIONS

-Bachelor’s degree and three years of professional broadcast journalism experience of increasing responsibility with a background in talk programming and radio production or equivalent combination of education and experience.
+Bachelor’s degree and three years of professional broadcast journalism experience of increasing responsibility with a background in talk programming and radio production.
+Equivalent education and/or experience may substitute for minimum qualifications except when there are legal requirements, such as a license, certification, and/or registration.

 Requires knowledge of professional broadcast and journalistic standards and practices.